-- 9.1.
-The Board is not decision-making body but does have a specific remit under The Public Service Pensions Act 2013 to ensure that pension funds meet all relevant legal requirements. - 9.2.
-The Board has an important role of assisting the administering authority with the efficient management of the Fund and ensuring its compliance with legislation and best practice.
-The Board only met once in the 2021/22 financial year because of Covid and other staffing problems.
-New members have been appointed to make up the full board and quarterly meetings are planned for 2022/23. - 9.3.
-A new Board has been established with planned quarterly meetings in 2022/23.
+- 10.1 The Pension Board is not decision-making body but does have a specific remit under The Public Service Pensions Act 2013 to ensure that pension funds meet all relevant legal requirements. - 10.2 The Pension Board has an important role of assisting the administering authority with the efficient management of the Fund and ensuring its compliance with legislation and best practice. - 10.3 The Pension Board met four times in 2022/23 and has planned quarterly meetings in 2023/24.
 The Board's focus has been on: - Enhancing its understanding of the arrangements put in place by the administering authority, including through consideration of minutes and agendas of the Pensions Investment Committee and receipt of documentation by management; - Reviewing the strategies and other reporting requirements to meet the administering authority's compliance with legislation and best practice.
-The Board has agreed its own work programme and plans to review this at each meeting; and - Ensuring that appropriate arrangements are put in place for developing and maintaining the knowledge and understanding of members of the Board.
+The Board has agreed its own work progamme and plans to review this at each meeting; and - Ensuring that appropriate arrangements are put in place for developing and maintaining the knowledge and understanding of members of the Board.